owid/walden/README.md

 1. Ask a colleague to give you access to DigitalOcean, where you can create an access token pair for Spaces.

 2. Once you have that, install `s3cmd` globally (`pip install s3cmd`) and configure it with `s3cmd --configure`.
 When asked for your S3 endpoint, set it to `nyc3.digitaloceanspaces.com`.
+Set DNS to `%(bucket)s.nyc3.digitaloceanspaces.com`, then everything else can use defaults.
 If it is working, you should be able to run `s3cmd ls s3://walden/` and see the contents of that bucket.

 Now, you should aim to use a similar namespace + date folder structure on spaces, e.g. `s3://walden/<namespace>/<publication_year>/<filename>`.
 You can upload your file there and make it public with: